Nickchapman3773/Uranium-Fever/README.md

 - Stealing - I cant steal because oft the Purchase on Display mod.
 How do I fix this?
 	- Crouch and you can still steal these items!
 - Stock New Vegas - What is the Stock New Vegas Folder and why do I need it?
 	- It is an installation of Fallout New Vegas that has already had several root mods installed.
-It also has the benefit of not altering the Steam/GOG/Epic Games Fallout New Vegas installation.
+It also has the benefit of not altering the Steam/GOG Fallout New Vegas installation.
 Uranium Fever is entirely self contained in this respect.
 - TTW Installation - Can I just move my TTW installation from a prior modlist into the TTW mod folder?
 	- No. The TTW Installer edits Fallout New Vegas files in the [NoDelete] Stock New Vegas folder.
 This is intentional to allow Uranium Fever to be entirely self contained.
 - TTW Installation Failed - I am getting an error saying "The installed Fallout: New Vegas version is unsupported".
 Why?